-Along with ourselves, let’s also take this opportunity of self-isolation for the future leaders of this planet,and the kids, and teach them the simple steps of becoming an eco-warrior from their own home.
+Along with ourselves, let’s take this opportunity and teach the future leader's of this planet the simple steps of becoming an eco-warrior from their own home.
 We can teach them the basics of respecting the environment and how they can become a responsible citizen of this planet.

 “We never know the worth of water till the well is dry.”

 - Thomas Fuller